deanmoses/zenphoto-json-rest-api/tests/README.md

 ## Setup to run the tests
 1. Install Node.js
 1. Install Zenphoto
-1. Get this project from github
+1. Get this project from GitHub
-1. Install the REST API plugin
+1. Install the REST API plugin into Zenphoto
 1. Set up the test data by symlinking `tests/testdata/albums` to the Zenphoto albums directory
 1. Then:
 ```